ItsMeRioooo/AquaWatch/README.md

 # AquaWatch - Real-Time Dam & River Water Level Dashboard

 AquaWatch is a modern, real-time dashboard for monitoring dam and river water levels in the Philippines, powered by data from PAGASA.
-It features a beautiful, responsive UI and a robust backend scraper/caching system.
+It features a beautiful, responsive UI and a backend scraper/caching system.

 ## Features